MongoDB Data Source in ASP.NET Core App

 Create Data Queries

-An instance of the MongoDBQuery class is a query to a database collection of the MongoDB instance.
-You can create multiple queries to database collections.
-To create one query, initialize a MongoDBQuery object and assign the name of a database and the name of a database collection to the query’s DatabaseName and CollectionName properties.
+An instance of the MongoDBQuery class is a query to a MongoDB database collection.
+You can create multiple queries for different collections.
+To create a query, initialize a MongoDBQuery object and set its DatabaseName and CollectionName properties.

 using DevExpress.DataAccess.MongoDB;